ASNA/Wings-Sass/README.md

 These CSS files are created in the folder: ~Themes\Current\Styles folder, *where ~ represents the root website folder.*

 #### Framework.css
 Defines the CSS classes that the ASNA Web Controls will use.
-All the ASNA Web controls are named with the prefix Dds, like DdsChanField, DddsConstant, etc.
+The names of all ASNA Web controls share the prefix “Dds,” like DdsCharField, DdsConstant, etc.

-Given that Monarch/Wings websites pages (displayfiles) are produced by importing display specifications by reading DDS source members, the Framework.css has been carefully selected with styles that produce Web Pages with high fidelity to the legacy positions and length of fields designed for the IBMi.
-In particular, for constants and fields to align, the Framework font style is set a monospaced family, and all field's styles are set to work on a grid-like display.
+Given that Monarch/Wings website pages (displayfiles) are produced by importing display specifications from DDS source members, Framework.css contains styles that have been carefully selected to produce Web Pages with high fidelity to the legacy positions and field lengths designed for the IBM i.
+In particular, for constants and fields to align, the Framework font styles are set to a monospaced family, and all fields’ styles are set to work on a grid-like display.

 As a rule, do not change the contents of this file.